 \section{Introduction}

-There's been significant interest in the machine learning community to apply recent advances in generative AI and large language models (LLMs) to solve important decision-making problems.
+The machine learning community is increasingly interested to apply advances in generative AI and large language models (LLMs) to decision-making problems.
 Early work in this direction has already produced impressive agentic behavior in both virtual \citep[\eg][]{wang2023voyager, openai2025introducing} and physical-world environments \citep[\eg][]{black2024pi_0}.

-Beyond generalization (needed for supervised learning), decision-making under uncertainty requires two additional capabilities: \emph{exploitation} (making the best decision given the current data) and \emph{exploration} (trying new options for long-term benefit).
-Balancing the two has led to an enormous literature \citep[\eg see books][]{slivkins-MABbook,lattimore2020bandit,RLTheoryBook-20}.
+Beyond generalization (needed for supervised learning), decision-making under uncertainty requires two additional capabilities: \emph{exploitation} (making best decisions given the current data) and \emph{exploration} (for long-term benefit).
+Balancing the two has led to a large literature \citep[\eg][]{slivkins-MABbook,lattimore2020bandit,RLTheoryBook-20}.

 A recent line of work \citep[\eg][]{krishnamurthy2024can, nie2024evolve} evaluates the ability of LLMs to balance exploration and exploitation entirely \emph{in-context}, \ie specifying the problem description, parameters, and history in the LLM prompt.
 Focused on simple tasks in reinforcement learning (RL), these results are mixed.
-Both papers show that LLMs fail to solve these tasks adequately out-of-the-box, but they can be prompted to do so by providing succinct summary statistics in-context.
-However, such statistics do not exist beyond simple decision-making problems, \eg for contextual bandits.
+LLMs fail to solve these tasks adequately out-of-the-box, but they can be prompted to do so by providing succinct summary statistics in-context.
+However, such statistics do not exist beyond simple RL problems, \eg for contextual bandits.
 RL-specific pre-training or fine-tuning (on data from algorithmic baselines on similar problem instances) tends to work well (see Related Work), but may be prohibitive due to cost or insufficient training data.
-Besides, using a commonly available frontier LLM would leverage its ``generalist" intelligence and may be much easier in terms of logistics and required expertise.
+Besides, using a commonly available LLM would leverage its ``generalist" intelligence and may be much easier in terms of logistics and required expertise.